amida-tech/blue-button-record/README.md

 var schema = {
   entry_type: String,
   patKey: String,
-  entry_id: {type: ObjectId, ref: allergies},
+  entry: {type: ObjectId, ref: allergies},
-  record_id: {type: ObjectId, ref: 'storage.files'},
+  record: {type: ObjectId, ref: 'storage.files'},
   merged: Date,
   merge_reason: String,
   archived: Boolean
 };
 ```

 'entry_type' is a convenience field and holds the type of the entry.
-It can have the values: 'allergy', 'demographic', 'social', 'problem', 'procedure', 'medication', 'vital', 'immunization', or 'encounter'.  'patKey' is the patient key.  'entry_id' and 'record_id' respectively link the merge history to patient data and source file.  'merged' is the time that the merge history record is created.  'merge_reason' can currently be 'new', 'update' or 'duplicate'.  'archived=true' identifies all the merge history entries that is linked to patient data collections that has the same flag and is an another convenience field.
+It can have the values: 'allergy', 'demographic', 'social', 'problem', 'procedure', 'medication', 'vital', 'immunization', or 'encounter'.  'patKey' is the patient key.  'entry' and 'record' respectively link the merge history to patient data and source file.  'merged' is the time that the merge history record is created.  'merge_reason' can currently be 'new', 'update' or 'duplicate'.  'archived=true' identifies all the merge history entries that is linked to patient data collections that has the same flag and is an another convenience field.

 ### Partial Match